 Calories per day -- weight loss or maintenance

-We'll not only tell you, but also we'll provide you with an option that is both easier and more effective than constantly measuring portion sizes and calculating calories!
+We'll not only answer we'll also provide an option that is both easier and more effective than measuring portion sizes and calculating calories!

-So, let's find out more.
+So, let's find out more!

 Section I: calories per day to maintain weight